legal resources necessary to hold negligent facilities accountable.

 The state investigator interviewed the first CNA who stated, "that he used the Hoyer lift to transfer [the resident] to bed, [and] pulled the Hoyer lift through the bathroom door which adjoins [the resident's] room and the empty room, and that the [second CNA] assisted him in using a Hoyer lift."
 However, when the state investigator interviewed the second Certified Nursing Assistant, it was confirmed that "when she entered [the resident's room, the resident] was already in bed.
 She confirmed that she did not assist [the first CNA transferring the resident]."

 If your family believes that caregivers victimized your loved one while living at Espanola Valley Nursing and Rehabilitation Center, call the New Mexico nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Rio Arriba County victims of mistreatment living in long-term facilities including nursing homes in Espanola.
+Our network of attorneys fights aggressively on behalf of Rio Arriba County victims of mistreatment living in long-term facilities including nursing homes in Espanola.
 For years, our attorneys have successfully resolved nursing home abuse cases just like yours.
 Our experience can ensure a positive outcome in your claim for compensation against those that caused your loved one harm.

 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight for you to ensure your rights are protected.

-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
 This agreement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.
 We offer every client a "No Win/No-Fee" Guarantee.
 This promise ensures that you will owe us nothing if we cannot obtain compensation on your behalf.
 We can begin representing you in your case today to ensure you receive adequate compensation for your damages.
 All information you share with our law offices will remain confidential.